-Street yards and vehicular surface area shall be retrofitted in accordance with Section 6.3.10.
+Street yards and vehicular surface area shall be retrofitted in accordance with Section 6.3.2.

 All dumpsters located on a commercial, office or industrially-developed property that do not comply with the screening standards of Section 6.3.13 that are visible from a public street right-of-way or residentially zoned or developed property shall be brought into compliance with the screening standards of Section 6.3.13 within one year of adoption of this Ordinance.
-The Board of Adjustment may grant a variance if the dumpster's location, orientation or other factors make screening impractical.
+The Planning Director may waive or modify this requirement if the dumpster's location, orientation or other factors make screening impractical.